MMamdouh996/GCP_Demo/Day1/lab1-2.md

 title: my-custom-role-1
 ```
 ---
-2. II.
-Describe the predefined role "roles/compute.viewer" and view its details & permissions
+2. Describe the predefined role "roles/compute.viewer" and view its details & permissions
 ```bash
 $ gcloud iam roles describe roles/compute.viewer
 description: Read-only access to get and list information about all Compute Engine